MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/security/antivirus-and-sql-server.md

 generally meet one or more of the following criteria:

 - The servers are open to public Internet.
-- The servers have open ports to servers that are not behind a firewall.
+- The servers have open ports to servers that aren't behind a firewall.
 - The servers read or execute files from other servers.
 - The servers run HTTP servers, such as Internet Information Services (IIS) or Apache
 - The servers host file shares.
 - The servers use Database Mail to handle incoming or outgoing email messages.

-Servers that do not meet the criteria for a high-risk server are generally at a lower risk, although not always.
+Servers that don't meet the criteria for a high-risk server are generally at a lower risk, although not always.

 ## Anti-Virus software types

 - Active virus scanning: This kind of scanning checks incoming and outgoing files for viruses.

 - Virus sweep software: Virus sweep software scans existing files for file infection.
-It detects files after they are infected by a virus.
+It detects files after they're infected by a virus.
 This kind of scanning may cause the following SQL Server database recovery and SQL Server full-text catalog file issues:

-  - If the virus sweep has opened a database file and still has it open when SQL Server tries to open the database (such as when SQL Server starts or opens a database that AutoClose has closed), the database to which the file belongs might be marked as suspect.
+  - If the virus sweep has opened a database file and still has it open when SQL Server tries to open the database (such as when SQL Server starts or opens a database that Auto-Close has closed), the database to which the file belongs might be marked as suspect.
 SQL Server database files typically have the .mdf, .ldf, or .ndf file name extensions.

   - If the virus sweep software has a SQL Server full-text catalog file open when Full-text Search tries to access the file, you may have problems with the full text catalog.